jenningsanderson/yurtski.com/pages/faq.markdown

 The immediate Yurtski terrain consists of a horseshoe shaped ridge that is separated into three main bowls by short finger ramps.
 The skiing in these areas ranges from steep cliff sections and chutes to mellow burnt tree runs which funnel back towards the yurts.
 There is also ample opportunity to tour the ridge and drop off the backside towards the Bob Marshall & Scapegoat Wilderness.
 Longer tours may decide to drop off the backside to a lake for lunch and laps.

 ### How do I book a trip?
-There are Book now buttons on every page of our website.
+There are Book Now buttons on every page of our website.
 These buttons direct you to our booking service where you can do everything online!
 Upon completion of your reservation, We'll email you all the details you need to know for your upcoming trip.

 ### Do we need to have avalanche equipment even if we’re not skiing?
 Yes.
 A beacon, shovel and probe are mandatory for anyone visiting the yurts.
 The Swan Mountains are avalanche country and need to be treated with respect.
 Avalanches can and do occur in the area.